One-size Muslin just wrapped around baby with no fastener or pins. The wrap style diaper cover you put over it helps it stay in place pretty well.

 It is very easy to fold a flat diaper.
 Just pad-fold it and place it in the cover.
 If you can fold a hand towel, you can do this.

 8 weeks old, 11 pounds.
 Origami fold.

 8 weeks old, 13 pounds 10 ounces in size One-Size.
 This is folding it as if it were a prefold.
 The fold probably has a name but I just call it "the pretend it is a prefold and make a rectangle and pin it just like a prefold" fold.
-This is my favorite fold and the one I like to use most change after change.
-I (Karen) think this is THE most comfortable way to diaper baby.
+This is my favorite fold and the one I like to use the most, change after change.
+I (Karen) think this is THE most comfortable way to diaper a baby.
 It happens to be the least expensive but I really do think this is the BEST!
 So comfortable for baby.
 Amazingly soft unbleached fabric.
 Total freedom of movement for baby.
 Great containment because it's pinned.
-It fits birth to potty learning.
-Easy washing (HE machine-friendly, handwashing-friendly) and easy to dry.
+It can fit birth to potty learning.
+Easy to wash (HE machine-friendly, handwashing-friendly) and easy to dry.
 This truly is the perfect diaper.
 I do really enjoy pinning, so that makes it fun too!
 It's easier than you may think.
 Try these diapers.
 Really.
 Even if you end up not using them as diapers, you still can't go wrong because they are also the most fabulous dishtowels you could ever use.

 4.5 months old, 16 pounds.